 The ideal candidate is detail-oriented and organized.
 Experience with Excel, databases, and email etiquette desired.

 The Web & Publicity intern is tasked with helping to maintain and grow IR’s web presence through social media and advertising.
 Responsibilities may also include helping to plan IR’s annual Blue LIght Books workshop and reading, assisting editors with updating and maintaining IR‘s website and blog, and assisting with external correspondence.

 This position is less about technical mastery (though we love that!) and more about a willingness to delve into multiple projects, think creatively, and engage with a larger literary audience.
-Experience with Facebook, Twitter, Instagram, WordPress, Photoshop, Canva, Outlook, and Word desired.
+Experience with Facebook, Twitter, Instagram, WordPress, Illustrator/Canvas, and email etiquette desired.

-If you are interested, email a letter of application and CV to IU English Internship Program, Department of English, c/o Jody Hays (email@example.com), by the deadline specified below.
-In the letter you should mention any relevant experience and coursework, as well as your reasons for being interested in the internship.
+If you are interested, email a letter of application and CV to the IU English Internship Program, Department of English, (email@example.com).
+In your letter of application, please specify which position you would like to be considered for, mention any relevant experience and coursework, and explain why you are interested in the internship.
 Please also list your class standing, campus address, telephone number, student ID number, and the names of one or two professors as references.
-The final selection of interns will be made by the Editor of Indiana Review.
+For the design internship specifically, you may include a few representative samples of your graphic design work as .pdf attachments or provide links to web content.
+The final selection of interns will be made by the Editor in Chief and the Associate Editor of the Indiana Review.